nsr-py/blog/src/posts/GoogleAnalytics/send-custom-events-to-google-analytics.md

 `message` is the actual  data that send to the endpoint.
 <!--  -->
 Here, `message` consists of many attributes.
 A few important ones are:
-1. `tid`  is analytics tracking Id You can get the `GA_TRACKING_ID` from your google analytics admin settings pannel.
+1. `tid`  is analytics tracking Id You can get the `GA_TRACKING_ID` from your google analytics admin settings panel.

 2. `cid` is the customer id.
-This is used to recognise the user to whom the event is associated.
+This is used to recognize the user to whom the event is associated.
 For testing purposes, to get a valid `cid` follow the steps given in [this article](https://www.owox.com/blog/use-cases/google-analytics-client-id/)

 3. All the attributes starting with *e* are used to define the event.
 We pass its values from the object that we created.